-The CG Manual also provides that the Internal Audit Department report functionally to the Audit Committee (and administratively to the CFO).
+The CG Manual also provides that the Internal Audit Department report functionally to the Audit Committee.
 Further, the Internal Audit Manager, the Controller and the external auditor are each authorized to report directly to the Audit Committee without interference or censorship by Management as to any and all matters which they believe fall within the jurisdiction or concern of the Audit Committee, including significant accounting, reporting and tax issues and irregularities, control deficiencies, and Management plans for corrective action.